(This article previously appeared on Grandparents.com.)

 The evidence that sugar does not cause hyperactivity, though, “is extremely good,” she says.“Sugar has been studied better than many drugs.
 There are at least 12 randomized controlled studies, and in study after study, whether they look at juice or natural sugar or candy or chocolate, there is no effect on kids’ behavior.”

 However, research does show that if parents think their kids have had sugar, they’ll rate their children’s behavior as worse.
 They did so even with kids who were given sugar-free beverages.
 Meanwhile, when strangers were shown videotapes of the kids, they didn’t notice any behavioral changes in the sugar eaters.

-Fires from candles also spike—December is the peak time of the year for home fires caused by candles.
-Make sure you keep candles at least a foot from anything that could catch fire—and make sure you blow them all out well before bedtime.
+Right you are!
+While not particularly common, falls from ladders and roofs, do go up over the holidays.
+So always be careful hanging those lights, stringing the top of the tree, and taking down all the lights.
+Fires from candles also spike — December is the peak time of the year for home fires caused by candles.
+Make sure you keep candles at least a foot from anything that could catch fire — and make sure you blow them all out well before bedtime.

 Actually, the most dangerous day of the year for fatal car crashes used to be July 4th, although in some years Thanksgiving has surpassed it.
 Memorial Day and Labor Day are also more dangerous than Christmas and New Year’s Eve or Day.

 Still, it’s riskier to drive on New Year’s than on other days of the year, so it’s a good day to stay home if you can.
 And there are plenty of car crashes in the days leading up to Christmas, so be prudent at the malls.

 8. You can cure a hangover